-Why make Elderberry Syrup at home?
+Is it easy to make Elderberry Syrup at home?

-It is very cost-effective to make your own syrup!
+It is very easy and cost-effective to make your own syrup!
 Purchasing from a store will cost you about 4x MORE than what it would cost to make it yourself.
 Not only that, it’s easy peasy, and it makes your house smell nice when it’s cooking.
 And I’ve heard that the store-bought varieties do not always taste very appealing to kids.

 What do I need to make Elderberry Syrup?

 Dried Rosehips (optional)

 A pot to boil

 My first choice for organic dried elderberries is from Frontier Co-op which is usually easy to grab on Amazon (linked above).
 If they are out of stock, I’ve also purchased from alternate shops on Amazon as long as they have good reviews.
 Or you can check your local health food store to see if they have any in stock.